 Nurses have a versatile skill set, and they are capable of working in many different occupations.
 Here are several different nursing jobs available to qualified RNs.

-Occupational nurses both administer and design health and safety programs outside of traditional hospital and medical settings.
+- Occupational nurses both administer and design health and safety programs outside of the traditional hospital and medical settings.
 They earn an average of $61,000 each year.

 Nurses can also take advantage of other possible opportunities, such as being self-employed or consulting.
 The following are nursing jobs involving self-employment or consulting.

-Concierge nurses take house calls in order to give their patients hands-on care.
+- Concierge nurses make house calls in order to give their patients hands-on care.

 - Legal nurse consultants interpret medical records for legal issues, and they are also able to serve as expert witnesses in courtrooms.

 - Lifecare planners help patients with long-term medical needs or terminal illnesses by developing care plans and also by resolving any issues with the law, medicine, or insurance.